vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 This section is for configuring new or existing disks (according to your selected template).

 :::tip
-Protip: avoid using large disks for your VMs.
+Pro tip: avoid using large disks for your VMs.
 Want to store a lot of files?
 Use a network share for that (NFS, SMB) and keep using VMs with small system disks.
 It's far easier to maintain, migrate, backup and restore!
 :::

 ## VM management